Luis Garcia Player Props: Nationals vs. Padres

 Luis Garcia At The Plate

-- Garcia is batting .274 with 11 doubles, three triples, five home runs and 14 walks.
+- Garcia has 11 doubles, three triples, five home runs and 15 walks while batting .271.

-- Among the qualified batters in baseball, his batting average ranks 43rd, his on-base percentage ranks 122nd, and he is 113th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.